 - Entrance fee to the Parliament Palace and Village Museum

-- Hotel pick-up and return at your hotel in Bucharest
+- Pick-up and return at your hotel in Bucharest

 - Photo/video taxes

-- For the visit of the Parliament Palace, please make sure you have your passport with you (no other document is accepted)
+- For the visit to the Parliament Palace, please make sure you have your passport with you (no other document is accepted)

-- Children below 10 years old receive 50% discount
+- Children below 10 years old receive a 50% discount

 - Payment in cash or Credit Card (Visa, MasterCard, AMEX) at the beginning of the tour

-- The below starting price is applicable for minimum 6 persons
+- The below starting price is applicable for a minimum of 8 persons